Pathover/pathover-slate/source/index.html.md

 ---
-title: API Reference
+title: Pathover API Reference

 language_tabs:
-  - shell
-  - ruby
-  - python
+  - cURL
-  - javascript
+  - Node.js

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>